lucaswkuipers/RequestKit/README.md

 ![Copy of Sound (819 × 375 px)-2](https://user-images.githubusercontent.com/59176579/222411851-867e5655-aa03-46ff-8ef0-92f6e1de7bc6.png)

-RESTKit is a lightweight Swift package for making HTTP requests and handling responses.
-It provides a simple protocol called Request that you can use to define your own HTTP requests, and an extension that adds convenient methods for sending requests and decoding response data.
+RESTKit is a lightweight Swift package for making basic HTTP requests and handling responses.
+It provides a simple protocol called Request that you can use to define your own HTTP requests and an extension that adds convenient methods for sending requests and decoding response data.

 ## Installation